-Map 1 - Northern Growth Areas
+Map 1-Northern Growth Areas

-Map 2 - Southern Growth Areas
+Map 2-Southern Growth Areas

-Land identified as Residential - ready to go, is currently zoned by the District Plan and can be developed on at any time.
+Land identified as residentially zoned is currently zoned by the District Plan.
 Future residential growth areas are not zoned as residential within the District Plan and require some further planning to establish how the land will be developed and the infrastructure requirements.

-3.2 Managing Residential land
+3.2 Managing Residential Land